 Each LL.M. degree candidate must have taken a Securities Regulation course and a Derivatives Market Regulation course before applying for the LL.M. degree, or either agree to take these courses in the first semester or show proof of evidence that they possess, through their prior legal career, a fundamental background in these areas of the law.
 These two courses do not count toward the 24 minimum credit requirement for an LL.M. degree candidate.
 It is also highly recommended that non-degree students who do not possess a background in financial services also take these two courses, along with the Banking Law course, during their first semester.

-The LL.M. in Financial Services Law program at New York Law School will initially provide four areas of concentration, while other areas of concentration may be added in the future.
-The four initial areas of concentration are:
+The LL.M. in Financial Services Law program at New York Law School offers four areas of concentration:

 With permission of the Program Director, LL.M. degree candidates may be granted up to six credits for relevant course work done in post-J.D. programs at other law schools.